tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

                             |           | | decryptContent(ss)     |
                             |           | +------------------------+
 ~~~~~
-{: #tab-dh-ake title="Diffie-Hellman based Authenticated Key Exchange"}
+{: #tab-dh-ake title="Diffie-Hellman based AKE"}

-What's important to note about the sample flow above is that the shared secret `ss` is derived using key material from both the Client and the Server, which classifies it as an Authenticated Key Exchange (AKE).
-There is another property of a key exchange, called Non-Interactive Key Exchange (NIKE) which refers to whether the sender can compute the shared secret `ss` and encrypting content without requiring active interaction -- ie an exchange of network messages -- with the recipient. {{tab-dh-ake}} shows a Diffie-Hellman key exchange which is an AKE, since both parties are using long-term keys which can have established trust (for example, via certificates), but it is not a NIKE, since the client needs to wait for the network interaction to receive the receiver's public key `pk2` before it can compute the shared secret `ss` and begin content encryption.
-However, a DH key exchange can be an AKE and a NIKE at the same time if the receiver's public key is known to the sender in advance, and many Internet Protocols rely on this property of DH-based key exchanges.
+What's important to note about the sample flow above is that the shared secret `ss` is derived using key material from both the Client and the Server, which classifies it as an AKE.
+There is another property of a key exchange, called non-interactive key exchange (NIKE) which refers to whether the sender can compute the shared secret `ss` and encrypting content without requiring active interaction -- ie an exchange of network messages -- with the recipient. {{tab-dh-ake}} shows a Diffie-Hellman key exchange which is an AKE, since both parties are using long-term keys which can have established trust (for example, via certificates), but it is not a NIKE, since the client needs to wait for the network interaction to receive the receiver's public key `pk2` before it can compute the shared secret `ss` and begin content encryption.
+However, a DH key exchange can be an AKE and a NIKE at the same time if the receiver's public key is known to the sender in advance, and many Internet protocols rely on this property of DH-based key exchanges.

 ~~~~~ aasvg
                       +---------+ +---------+